 Glenmorangie is up against a solid competitor here: a crafty, small, independent distiller.
-Arran had been shut for 20 years, and, like Ardbeg, was brought back to life.
-You may think this an unfair comparison but LVMH (Glenmorangie’s parent company) owns Ardbeg, so they know how to make good whisky.
-Of course, Glenmorangie is a much bigger producer.
-We assume the malt master at Arran has more control of each barrel chosen and at $77, we’ve paid a premium for Arran’s small-batch experience.
+Glenmorangie is a much bigger producer and owned by a multinational (LVMH) while Arran is owned by a private company with but two distilleries on its namesake island.
+Unfair?
+Perhaps not.
+We assume the malt master at Arran has more control of each barrel chosen and at $77 ($86 in 2021), we paid a premium for Arran’s small-batch experience.
 Also, the Arran is bottled at 50% ABV, higher then the Glenmorangie and is also not chill filtered and uses no artificial colors.
 With that, lets start with appearance.
 Give the photo below a click to get a good look.
 The Glenmorangie has an ever-so-slightly darker look to the spirit.

 Glenmorangie Nectar D’or Single Malt, 12 years, 46% ABV

 Nose: Fruity and slightly sour white grape wine, mineral peat, rose, honeysuckle.
 A bit stingy on the nose.

 Palate: Fairly complex; lightly sweet, undertones of caramel and white wine, balanced by astringent grape and tannic oak.

 Finish: Honeysuckle sweetness but ends quite dry for such a sweet whisky, due to both the oak and grapes.